pemo11/poshguibook/winforms.md

 [System.Windows.Forms.Form].Assembly.GetTypes().Where{$_.IsClass -and $_.IsPublic -and $_.BaseType.Name -ne "Object" -and $_.BaseType.Name -notmatch "Delegate" -and $_.BaseType.Name -notlike "*eventargs"}.Name
 ```

-One example of a control class is the *Form* class that represents a rectangle area on the screen with certain visual attributes like a border, a title and the builtin abiblity to move the retangle with a mouse.
-The rectangle is either called *Window* or *Dialog box*.
+One example of a control class is the *Form* class that represents a rectangle area on the screen with certain visual attributes like a thick border, a title and the builtin abibility to resize and move the retangle with a mouse.
+The rectangle is either called *Window* or *Dialogbox*.

 Since the classes of both *System.Windows.Forms* and *System.Drawing* are both part of the .Net Runtime and therefore part of *PowerShell* as well there is no need to install anything.
 Everything works "out of the box".